ThuriyaThwin/CP_SAT/README.md

         Default value : 0 (no check is performed)

-* -forgetbackjump [positive integer] Used to learn only the nogoods leading to a backtrack level at least equal to this parameter
+* -forgetbackjump [positive integer] Used to learn only the nogoods leading to a difference of backtrack levels at least equal to this parameter

         Default value : 0 (no check is performed)